jprnz/rnaseq-deseq2-star/README.md

 ```

 ## Running
-Setup the correct genome and ensure the settings in `config/config.yaml` are correct.
-Prepare the workflow configuration files `fastqs.tsv`, `samples.tsv`, `analysis.yaml`.
+Setup the correct genome and ensure the settings in `config/config.yaml` are correct, then prepare the workflow configuration files `fastqs.tsv`, `samples.tsv`, `analysis.yaml`.
-See documentation [here](congig/README.md) for more information.
+See documentation [here](config/README.md) for more information.

 It is often useful to see what Snakemake is planning on doing without running anything
 ```